Part I – Introduction

 Common Ground: Where Iodide is Universally Accepted As The Preferred Form

-Parts of The Body Using Iodide
+Parts of The Body Using Iodine

-It is no surprise then that the famous words of Albert Szent Gyorgyi still ring true.
+It is no surprise then that the famous words of Albert Szent Gyorgyi still rings true.
 “When I was a medical student, iodine in the form of KI was the universal medicine.
 Nobody knew what it did, but it did something and did something good.
 We students used to sum up the situation in this little rhyme:9

 You may have also heard about researchers and medical professionals getting hold of old medical texts.
 They were surprised at how often iodine, and specifically potassium iodide, was prescribed for treatment for a wide range of diseases.
 It is mentioned that iodides penetrate into every tissue and also convert metals into soluble forms that can be removed by the body.
 The rapid diffusion of iodides in and out of the blood is also discussed.
 Some British doctors used to recommend hydrogen iodide.
-Both KI and hydrogen iodide are the I- form of iodine.
+Both potassium iodide and hydrogen iodide are the iodide form of iodine.